 Minors in Possession Charges Increase Over Summer Months

 Minors in possession is a recurring issue in San Diego County.
 Proximity to the California/Mexico border and the legalization of medicinal marijuana in the state make getting drugs almost too easy.
 If your minor was arrested and is facing possession charges, there are many possible defenses that only the most experienced criminal defense attorney will know.
 Experience equals the best possible representation leading up to and throughout the case hearings.
-Attorneys like Joni Eisenstein bring more than 29 years of experience working with families and minors in the San Diego area, fighting for reduced charges and, in some cases, dismissal entirely.
+Attorneys like Joni Eisenstein bring extensive experience working with families and minors in the San Diego area, fighting for reduced charges and, in some cases, dismissal entirely.

 The negative implications of minor in possession convictions are life-altering, leaving your minor at a disadvantage as they work to recover from wrong decisions and bad judgment.
 Only the best criminal lawyer knows how to relentlessly fight on your minor’s behalf and minimize the adverse effects of these charges.